-BOE's Authority - Legal authority comes from the State Legislature
+BOE's Legal Authority comes from the State Legislature

-- ▶ BOEs are county-based - Counties are subdivisions of the state of Washington, created by the state legislature. - ➤ Counties have only the powers specifically granted to them by the state.
-They exercise those powers through the county-level legislative body County Commissioners or County Council (charter). - Counties can only levy the taxes as specifically authorized by the state legislature. - ➤ Counties are empowered to create Boards of Equalization (RCW 84.48.010), but not to set powers.
+- ► BOEs are county-based - ► Counties are subdivisions of the state of Washington, created by the state legislature. - Counties have only the powers specifically granted to them by the state.
+They exercise those powers through the county-level legislative body: County Commissioners or County Council (charter). - ► Counties can only levy taxes specifically authorized by the state legislature. - Counties are empowered to create Boards of Equalization (RCW 84.48.010), but not to set their powers.